Job Opportunities at NCH

-New College of the Humanities wishes to appoint part-time Lecturers for the Faculty of Economics.
+New College of the Humanities wishes to appoint a part-time, fixed-term, Lecturer for the Faculty of Economics.

 We encourage applications from those with recently completed PhDs, as well as those with established careers.
 Alternatively, applicants should have normally submitted their PhD thesis (or equivalent) prior to taking up the appointment.

-Applications should be made via this link, by midnight, on Sunday 24 June.
-Please reference your application “ECO0618”.
+Applications should be made via this link, by midnight, on Sunday 19 August.
+Please reference your application “ECO0818”.
 Participation in the equal opportunities section is encouraged, but voluntary.

-Applications must include a covering letter of no more than two pages that highlights teaching specialisms, experience, and, where applicable, innovation in teaching; and a curriculum vitae that includes the names of two referees.
+Applications must include a covering letter of no more than one page that highlights teaching specialism, experience, and, where applicable, innovation in teaching; and a curriculum vitae.

 Visiting Lecturer in Art History